KrishnaKV2004/Machine-Learning/README.md

 ---

 ## **Contribution**
 Contributions are welcome to make this repository more comprehensive and useful for everyone.
-You can:
+You can :
 - Add new ML or DL algorithms.
 - Improve existing implementations or visualizations.
 - Submit practical use cases or projects based on these algorithms.

-To contribute:
+To contribute :
 1. Fork this repository.
 2. Make your changes and document them clearly.
 3. Submit a pull request for review.